dgilland/schemable/docs/guide.rst

 Dictionaries
 ++++++++++++

 Dictionary validation is one of the primary methods for creating schemas for validating things like JSON APIs, deserialized dictionaries, configuration objects, or any dict or dict-like object.
-These schemas are nestable and can be defined using dictionaries or lists or even other ``Schema`` instances defined elsewhere (i.e. ``Schema`` instances are reusable as part of a larger ``Schema``).
+These schemas are nestable and can be defined using dictionaries or lists or even other :class:`.Schema` instances defined elsewhere (i.e. :class:`.Schema` instances are reusable as part of a larger :class:`.Schema`).

 .. code-block:: python